-Some background history: My year 5 classroom invested in a bookshelf of mostly modern books, all of which were brand new, to encourage reading in the year group.
+Some background : My primary school, specifically year 5 classroom, invested in a bookshelf of mostly modern books, all of which were brand new, to encourage reading in the year group.
 My little self was in heaven and that was the first time I read The Hobbit and The Bad Beginning, the first in a series of books by Lemony Snicket.
-I read a number of other books but I distinctly remember these two being the most memorable.
+I read a number of other books but I remember those two more than anything.

 However, Lemony Snicket’s A Series of Unfortunate Events became the class favourite which we all began fighting over.
-I was kind of quick reader and got to book number 4 in no time but the kid in possession of book number 4 was not a quick reader.
+I was kind of quick reader and got to book number 4 in no time but the kid in possession of book number 4 was, unfortunately, not a quick reader.
 I waited patiently for what felt like ages in the world of a 9 year old.
 I eventually became impatient and turned to the local library to finish the series.
-In the next few years I read this series between my school, library and my family buying me a few of the books.
+Over the following few years I read this series between the school, the public library and my family buying me the books as gifts.

-I can’t ever say what it was that hooked my primary school class onto the these books was it the adventure, the sardonic humour, the mystery or all of the above.
+I can’t really say what it was that hooked my primary school class onto the these books: was it the adventure? the sardonic humour? the mystery? or all of the above?
 Who knows but what I do know is Lemony Snicket was one of my favourite childhood authors.
-(Alongside JK, Jaqueline Wilson and Jeremy Strong)
+(Alongside Jaqueline Wilson and Jeremy Strong)

 Once I finished this series, I would occasionally return to some of my select favourites for nostaligic reasons.
-Around the age of 13 one of my sisters bought me another Lemony Snicket book, one that wasn’t part of the Unforunate Series, so naturally I was intrigued.
+Around the age of 13 one of my sisters bought me another Lemony Snicket book, one that wasn’t part of the Unforunate Series.
 Horseradish by Lemony Snicket was comedy gold to me at that age, full of angst, sarcasm and cynicism.
 Still to this day, there are quotes in this book that I adore.
 I’ll talk more about this book shortly, after I recap on A Series Of Unfortunate Events.